 What does Harry mean?

-Harry \ha(r)-ry\ as a boys' name is pronounced HARE-ee.
+Harry [har-ry] as a boys' name is pronounced HARE-ee.
 It is of Old German origin, and the meaning of Harry is "home leader".
-The English version of the French pronunciation of Henri (aw-REE).
-It's used as a nickname of Henry and Harold.
+The English version of Henri.
+The name is used as a nickname of Henry and Harold.
 American use may be homage to President Harry S. Truman.
 Fictional character Harry Potter has also influenced the name.
 Prince Henry of Wales is widely known as Harry.
 Actor Harry Belafonte; American Supreme Court Justice Harry A. Blackmun; magician Harry Houdini.